JAMES J. BARKER

 Barbershop display - 1955

-On 19th November 1860 - Jas.
-J. Barker (blackman) from Tennessee dies of apoplexy (consumption?) age 35.
+1860 November 19th - Jas.
+J. Barker (blackman) from Tennessee dies of apoplexy (bleeding within internal organs and the accompanying symptoms) age 35.
 He is listed as the 86 person buried in the public cemetery.
 (Columbia Burial Ground Register of Deaths by B. Eastman 1959) Actual location unknown.

 © Floyd D. P. Øydegaard.